Luis R. Sepúlveda: New York State Senate

 In 2017, longtime Senator Rubén Díaz Sr. opted to run for the New York City Council, and won.
 A special election was announced to replace him, and Sepúlveda announced his candidacy on December 18, 2017.
 Sepúlveda would easily win the endorsement of the county Democratic party, and in the overwhelmingly Democratic district, easily won the special election.

 Sepúlveda was elected to a full term in 2018 unopposed.
 In the Senate, he is serving as Chairman of the Crime Victims, Crime and Correction Committee.
 Sepúlveda sponsored the New York State Driver's License Access and Privacy Act, also known as the "Green Light" bill.

 Sepúlveda was elected in 2020 and faced no major party opposition.

 In support of Kathy Hochul's nomination of Hector LaSalle as chief judge of the New York Court of Appeals, Sepúlveda spoke at a press conference, saying that "I don't care if this fight costs me my political career.
 This is the hill I'm gonna die on."

-Domestic violence charges
+Alleged domestic violence

-In 2015, Sepúlveda's wife requested an order of protection against him after an argument between them turned violent.
+In 2015, Sepúlveda's wife requested an order of protection against him after she alleged that an argument between them turned violent.
 A restraining order was never issued.

 In 2021, the police responded to a 911 call from Sepúlveda's wife.
 When the police arrived, both Sepúlveda and his wife claimed the other had assaulted them.
 Later, Sepúlveda turned himself in and was arrested for allegedly assaulting his wife, and was charged with assault in the 3rd degree, criminal obstruction of breathing, and harassment.
-Prosecutors dropped charges in August of that year, citing an inability to meet the burden of proof and the witness' decision to no longer testify.
+Prosecutors dropped charges in August of that year.

 Following these incidents, Andrea Stewart-Cousins removed Sepúlveda from his committee chairmanship of the Crime Victims Committee and Crime and Correction Committee, and elected officials like Nathalia Fernandez and Rob Ortt called on him to resign if the allegations were true.